ahdinosaur/rustforge-2025-rust-in-color/slides.md

 <!--

-Let's start with the smallest building block, the LED, and build up from there.
+So here's the structure of the talk.

+We'll start with LEDs, how to tell LEDs what to do, how our eyes perceive what they do.

+Then we'll go into spatial layouts and animating these spaces.

+Finally we'll put the building blocks together and show how to start an LED project now.

 -->